 Put down the camera and join the fun!
 Little suggests, "Chances are good that mom is taking most of the family photos, so make sure to relinquish control of the camera from time to time and make sure you're being photographed with those sweeties.
 Hug and kiss and let dad shoot away."

 And a Picture With Dad

-Don't forget dad!
+Don't forget your partner!
 Little says, "Equally important are the photos with dad.
 Parents age at the same rate as kids, so document dad as he ages gracefully with baby by his side.
 Think about capturing dad doing a routine task with the kids like story time or bike riding.
-Whatever role he plays in your family with your kids is one that’s photo-worthy."
+Whatever role he plays in your family with your kids is one that's photo-worthy."